From a Cornish tin mine to Sheffield Testing Works

 Research

-Sheffield Testing Company
+Sheffield Testing Works

 https://www.gracesguide.co.uk/Sheffield_Testing_Works